Neyrii/calendar_giskard/README.md

 To create new availabilities, you will need a password.
 *hint: It's very simple G\*\*\*\*\*d*.

+Every functionnality is present, you can add availabilities and delete them, you can have a visual look at the calendar.
+You can also add events with a visual list of every availability and delete them by clicking on them and add your email address.

 For the stack, I used **nodejs** for the backend **mongodb** for the database.

 For the frontend, I misscalculated the work, so I did plain html with **twig** templates.